tamilselvan-lws/Documents/Redis Windows Server/redis.md

 winsw start
 ```

+---
 - **FAVEO RECURRING**

 Open a Command Prompt window with administrator privileges.

 Navigate to the directory containing the WinSW executable and your application files using the cd command.
-For example:

 ```
 cd C:\WinSW\Faveo-Recurring
 ```